 The New Canvas is excited to announce that we are now able to offer a solution to unsightly scars, stretch marks, hypo-pigmentation and vitiligo, as well as 3-D areola reconstruction and enhancement!
-Our Paramedical Micropigmentation Specialist, Sabrina Dennis, is a Tattoo Artist and Esthetician that has been specifically trained in the art of Paramedical Micro-pigmentation.
+Our Paramedical Micropigmentation Specialist, Betina Hawk, is a certified Permanent Makeup Artist and Aesthetician that has been specifically trained and certified in the art of Paramedical Micro-pigmentation.

 What is Paramedical Tattooing?